 Training & Resources

-Conflict of Interest and Commitment training must be completed by all UNM faculty, staff and students conducting research at time of hire (or for students, when added to the project) and then every four years and can be completed on Learning Central - Understanding Conflict of Interest and Commitment in Research.
-This training fulfills the requirements of Public Health Service FCOI training required by NIH, CDC, USDA, etc. If you wish for additional training on PHS requirements, it can also be taken at NIH FCOI Training.
+The UNM Understanding Conflict of Interest and Commitment training must be completed by all UNM faculty, staff and students conducting research at time of hire (or for students, when added to the project) and then every four years and can be completed on Learning Central - ORIC_COI_0001.
+This training fulfills the requirements of Public Health Service FCOI training required by NIH, CDC, USDA, etc. If you wish for additional training on PHS requirements, it can be taken at NIH FCOI Training.

 Good Clinical Practice for Social, Behavioral, and Educational Research

 NIH requires good clinical practice (GCP) training for any NIH funded researcher conducting a clinical trial.
 GCP is an international standard for ethical and scientific design and conduct of clinical trials that serves to protect the rights and welfare of trial participants.
 NIH has developed a SBR GCP training and it is available through Learning Central with course title "NIH GOOD CLINICAL PRACTICE FOR SOCIAL AND BEHAVIORAL RESEARCH – ELEARNING COURSE."
-You may also attend comprehensive, in-person GCP training offered by the UNM Health Sciences Center by contacting Regis Lacher at rlacher@salud.unm.edu.
+There is also a comprehensive, in-person GCP training offered by the UNM Health Sciences Center (contact Regis Lacher at rlacher@salud.unm.edu).

 Industrial Security Department and Export Control